Ford Field: Soccer

 In 2016, Dan Gilbert and Tom Gores announced a bid for a Major League Soccer expansion franchise, first looking at building a new open-air stadium in downtown Detroit, then focusing on playing at Ford Field, which would be retrofitted with a retractable roof.
 However, in 2018, Gilbert and Gores and the Ford family would "not move forward with this proposed retrofit, because the risks that would inhere to such an undertaking would substantially outweigh the rewards".

 Other competitions

-The Professional Bull Riders brought their Built Ford Tough Series tour to Ford Field for the first time ever on March 10, 2012.
-Ford Field is the second Detroit area venue the BFTS has visited; they had visited The Palace of Auburn Hills in 2001, 2006 and 2007.
+The Professional Bull Riders brought their Built Ford Tough Series tour to Ford Field for the first time on March 10, 2012.
+Ford Field is the second Detroit area venue the BFTS had visited; they had visited The Palace of Auburn Hills in 2001, 2006 and 2007.

 The United States Hot Rod Association (USHRA) holds multiple Monster Jam Monster Truck races at Ford Field.
 These races were previously held in the Pontiac Silverdome until it was closed.
 AMA Supercross Championship, also a Feld Entertainment competition, has competed at Ford Field from 2006 to 2008 and 2014 to 2017.